education.vic.gov.au

 English language schools and centres or the Virtual New Arrivals Program experiencing a significant increase to their enrolments before week 5 in Term 1 that requires provision of an additional class are eligible for adjustments to their target enrolments for the Confirmed SRP.
 From week 6 in Term 1 and beyond they may be eligible for EAL Contingency Funding, applied pro-rata for rest of the school year.

-English language schools and centres should use the Request for EAL Contingency Funding for New Arrivals Provision form to discuss changed provision needs with their Senior School Improvement Practice Lead, then email the approved form to: eal@education.vic.gov.au
+English language schools and centres should use the Request for EAL Contingency Funding for New Arrivals Provision form to discuss changed provision needs with their Senior School Improvement Practice Lead.
+Once approved, the form must be emailed to: eal@education.vic.gov.au

 All English language schools or centres are notified when their Contingency request has been assessed, with further notification of their total funding after it has been approved and on confirmation of teacher recruitment.
 Payment is made through the Student Resource Package (SRP) at the end of each applicable term.